anthobarbarich/pc2020/content/support-your-local-scene.md

 We are all creative and supportive, hands have been handed out from unexpected angles to work together.
 Personally, this gave me a lot of courage not to let myself be caught by shouting that we are in trouble and are the victims.
 Yes, we're in the middle of it, but it doesn't help us if we keep getting caught.

 So there are some challenges ahead: the biggest challenge I'm going to take on is as sound director for Sonhouse (sound agency located in Brussels) which will focus on the fashion and lifestyle world.
 Furthermore, there are some ideas bubbling up, so I can't say anything about that yet..."

+**C12**

+"When we first started C12 in February 2018, we had no clue what was about to happen.
+Not in our wildest dream we had expected such a rollercoaster of energizing nights, outstanding DJ or live acts, new friendships, emerging connections and theatre, dance or art performances, tattoo days, audio-visual nights, ...

+Neither had we envisioned a worldwide health crisis that would keep our doors shut for months, leading us to unprecedented financial challenges.
+But we aren't finished yet.
+We wish to keep offering our safe space and the convening power of culture and music to our eclectic audience.
+We wish to maintain the freedom we experience in and around C12, which we see as a shared good between you and us.

+With our doors closed since March 8th and no prospect of reopening yet, the financial impact of the crisis weighs significantly.
+C12 team wishes to express eternal gratitude to everyone for the support.
+We will never be able to thank you enough."